 Disqualification of Maharashtra MLAs Day #5: EC Argues That Political Parties and Legislative Parties Are DistinctDisqualification Proceedings Against Maharashtra MLAs

-Today, a Bench led by CJI N.V.
+On August 4th, 2022, a Bench led by CJI N.V.
 Ramana and comprising Justices Krishna Murari and Hima Kohli continued hearing arguments over the challenge to the disqualification proceedings initiated against 13 MLAs by the Deputy Speaker of the Maharashtra Legislative Assembly.

 In the previous hearing, on August 3rd 2022, the Bench heard arguments from both sides on whether a split within a party could be considered the same as a defection.
 Senior Advocate Kapil Sibal, arguing for the Uddhav Thackeray faction of the Shiv Sena, claimed that the rebel MLAs had no protection under the Tenth Schedule and must be disqualified for defecting from the Shiv Sena.